dvrd/olibopencv/README.md

 **olibopencv** is an implementation of OpenCV in Odin.
 It applies the same patterns as [gocv](https://github.com/hybridgroup/gocv)

+My project is having a playground for OpenCV along with the library but it's just a work in process

 Currently there are bindings to:
 - [x] core
 - [x] highgui